This newest discovery of Garnet has redefined how the market perceives this prestigious gemstone.

 There are certain contributing factors that can make a gemstone memorable, certain historic events that make a discovery iconic and certain 'rock-star' elements that produce the finest gemstones on earth.

 The two most notable elements that fall into this category are chromium and manganese, these elements rarely bless gemstones with their presence, but when they do they produce something magical.

 All corundum is deemed Sapphire, green Sapphire, Padparadscha Sapphire, Kashmir Sapphire but there is one corundum that when kissed with chromium becomes the world's most coveted colored gemstone...Ruby.

 What makes a beautiful Cuprian Tourmaline a Paraiba Tourmaline?
 They both contain copper but it is the Manganese content that can give the world Paraiba Tourmaline.

 A Gemstone Blessed Twice

-This Comeria Garnet is so new to the market that most independent tests are still being conducted, but a pocket that was studied in detail by the Gem & Jewellery Institute of Thailand concluded that specimens showed colour change, which is something that very few gemstones truly possess.
-Our own independent gem testing also validated this colour change phenomenon, but we didn't want to make this a feature of our presentation as we saw this exquisite attribute as more of a colour shift from intense magentas through to electric and radiant plum tones.
+This Comeria Garnet is so new to the market that most independent tests are still being conducted, but a pocket that was studied in detail by the Gem & Jewelry Institute of Thailand concluded that specimens showed color change, which is something that very few gemstones truly possess.
+Our own independent gem testing also validated this color change phenomenon, but we didn't want to make this a feature of our presentation as we saw this exquisite attribute as more of a color shift from intense magentas through to electric and radiant plum tones.

 The Comeria Garnet is the most significant Garnet find we have seen on the market in recent years and we are proud to be a part of this gemstone's transition into the market and subsequent history books.